iptch/trend-radar/README.md

 ## Usage

 The easiest way to run this script is to use [Devbox](https://www.jetify.com/docs/devbox/).
-You can then build the wordcloud the command below, which will generate a `trend-radar.png` file.
+You can then build the wordcloud the command below, which will generate a `trend-radar.png` file within the `assets` directory.

 ```sh
 devbox run generate